Mount Marty College Graduate Program

 Minimum GRE scores:

-It taken after August 2011, minimum scores are 150 for verbal, 142 for quantitative and 3.5 on analytical writing portions.
-If taken before August 2011, minimum scores of 400 in both the verbal and quantitative sections are required.
+Minimum scores are 150 for verbal, 142 for quantitative and 3.5 on analytical writing portions.
+GRE must have been taken within the last 5 years.

 Minimum score of 500 or higher (paper-based test)

 Minimum score of 175 or higher (computer-based test)